-Iron pills can change the colour of your bowel movements to black or dark grey.
+Iron can change the colour of your bowel movements to black or dark grey.
 This is harmless, but let your doctor know if you see this colour change.
 Internal bleeding can also cause dark stools, so your doctor may want to test the stool to be sure that there is no blood in it.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Epoetin and darbepoetin can cause side effects.
-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if you have any problems.
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter K445 in the search box to learn more about "Cancer-Related Anemia: Care Instructions."
+Enter K445 in the search box to learn more about "Cancer-Related Anemia: Care Instructions".

-Current as of:
+Current as of: May 4, 2022